-Notification of any medical appointment should be shared in advance with school if they are to take place during school hours.

-Notification of any holiday should be shared in advance with school if they are to take place during in term time.

-Please note this will be recorded as an unauthorised absence, unless it meets the criteria for exceptional circumstances.
+- Notification of any medical appointment should be shared in advance with school if they are to take place during school hours. - Children should be collected from the main school office and signed out using the electronic login screen. - Notification of any holiday should be shared in advance with school if they are to take place during in term time. - Please note this will be recorded as an unauthorised absence, unless it meets the criteria for exceptional circumstances.
 A 'holiday in term time form' is available from the school office or on the school website under Parents and then Attendance.